uidaholib/spec-lumber/_posts/2018/2018-06-08-going-outdoors-this-rainy-weekend.md

 author: Amy J. Thompson
 ---

-{% include feature/image.html objectid="lumber872" %}

 Dreaming of going outdoors this rainy weekend?
-Travel through photos instead with #archivesoutdoors!
+Travel through photos instead with [Archives Outdoors](https://harvester.lib.uidaho.edu/series/archivesoutdoors.html)!
 In October of 1977, Marcia Wells was the first coed to complete the map and compass test course on the first try.

+{% include feature/image.html objectid="lumber872" %}

+# Sources

+UA 1991-40 Box 1, Folder 16